PacoteJS/pacote/packages/pipe/README.md

 ![minified](https://badgen.net/bundlephobia/min/@pacote/pipe)
 ![minified + gzip](https://badgen.net/bundlephobia/minzip/@pacote/pipe)

-Chain function calls with right-composition, improving readability when chaining several functions together.
+Chain function calls with right-composition, improving readability when chaining multiple functions together.

+The point of this module is not brevity or performance, but being able to declare a sequence of functions left-to-right in the order they are applied.

 ## Installation